daggerok/war-multi-security/README.md

 ### do not store decoded passwords, never!

-if u are good programmer, then u know - save insecure passwords it's absolutely forbidden. users privacy, MF!
+if u are good programmer, when u know - save insecure passwords it's absolutely forbidden. users privacy, MF!

 our security config is not exception and of course we are supports this feature too